Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte II - La Ville d'Ombre/Arc F - Lady Wachter's Wish.md

 ### 4. End of the Day

-When [[Non-Player Characters#Izek Strazni|Izek]] has finished the evening inspection for all of the gates, he dismisses his two **guards** as usual.
+When [[Personnages Non-Joueurs#Izek Strazni|Izek]] has finished the evening inspection for all of the gates, he dismisses his two **guards** as usual.
 However, instead of proceeding to one of his usual drinking spots, he travels to <span class="citation">N7.
 Blinsky Toys (p.
 118)</span>, where he attempts to pick up the doll that looks like Ireena Kolyana.

 > [!abstract]+ **The Missing Doll**
 >